JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 *Just look - at her - Flowers*.

-Jan Voich - Photographed by - The Fabulous > Dr. Carole Sacre Kramer
+Jan Voich - Photographed by - Carole Sacre Kramer

-Dra.
-Sacre - now - learning to enjoy retirement - has been hitting golf balls - in their heads - all - mornings.
-An incredible LADY - all enjoy - her quest to reach perfection in life - - she has signed up - for - Spanish classes - photography - golf and other lifelong obsessions.
+Dr. Carole Sacre - now - learning to enjoy retirement - has been hitting golf balls - in their heads with Herman A Kramer.
+All enjoy - her quest to reach perfection in life - - she has signed up - for - Spanish classes - photography - golf and other lifelong obsessions.
+We have much more to tell about Carole J Sacre and her husband - soon.
+AMAZING.

 Born and raised in California - Jan studied Fine Arts - Art History and Graphic Arts at UC Irvine and UCLA.
 Her extensive Fine Arts training has produced - an unusually creative needlepoint designer.

-Memling Gul (Medium) - Painting Vase of Flowers c.
+Memling Gul - Painting Vase of Flowers c.
 1485 - by Hans Memling

 Inspired by a tapestry from the painting titled - Vase of Flowers c.
-1485 - by Hans Memling - this design has evolved during five years and is now available in the original colors of the painting as seen in the Museum Thyssen-Bornmisza in Madrid - Spain
+1485 - by Hans Memling - this design has evolved during five years and is now available in the original colors of the painting as seen in the Museum Thyssen-Bornmisza in Madrid - Spain.
+We hope you saw the finished pieces we lent to the fabulous Frick Collection - NYC.

-Please appreciate the precision of her hand painted needlepoint canvases - as seen above.
+Please appreciate the precision of the hand painted needlepoint canvases - as seen above.

 Jan - now - Writes - about her > Designs